-Whether you consider yourself a retro bride or just love the vintage trend, if you nail this theme then you can guarantee your wedding will look beautiful and timelessly chic.
+Whether you consider yourself a retro bride or just love the vintage trend, if you nail your vintage décor you can guarantee your wedding will look beautiful and timelessly chic.

 Need some inspiration?
-Check out these 21 easy décor ideas that will fill your reception with whimsy and wonder!
+Check out these 21 easy vintage wedding décor ideas that will fill your reception with whimsy and wonder!

 A birdcage is perennially popular for fans of the vintage theme and they are an easy way to nail the trend.
 A lot of venues will be able to source these from their suppliers – how you style them is up to you!